 The new Chase World of Hyatt Business Credit Card is an intriguing option for frequent Hyatt travelers, especially big spenders who need extra elite qualifying nights to hit top-tier Hyatt Globalist status.
 It has an outstanding welcome bonus and an intriguing earnings proposition.

 It’s common for brands to have both a personal card and a business card and, in many cases, the benefits are similar.
-With the Chase World of Hyatt Business card, while there are some similarities, the earning structure and benefits are quite different from the personal Hyatt card.
+With the Chase World of Hyatt Business Credit Card, while there are some similarities, the earning structure and benefits are quite different from the personal Hyatt card.

 The Chase World of Hyatt Business Credit Card at a glance

-The World of Hyatt Business credit card is a small-business credit card issued by Chase.
+The World of Hyatt business credit card is a small business card issued by Chase.
 Because it’s a business credit card, you will need to provide your business information when applying for the card.
-Currently, the World of Hyatt Business Credit Card is offering an initial welcome bonus of 75,000 World of Hyatt points after spending $7,500 within the first three months of having the card.
+Currently, the World of Hyatt business credit card offers an initial welcome bonus of 75,000 World of Hyatt points after spending $7,500 within the first three months of having the card.

 As you’ll see, the World of Hyatt business card has a unique earning structure and several benefits that make it an intriguing option, especially for travelers who are aiming for Hyatt elite status.